smartoptics/sosnmp/docs/source/troubleshooting.rst

     from pysnmp import debug

-    # use specific flags or 'all' for full debugging
+    # use specific flags for debugging
     debug.setLogger(debug.Debug('dsp', 'msgproc', 'secmod'))

+    # use 'all' for full debugging
+    debug.setLogger(debug.Debug('all'))

 Then run your app and watch stderr.
 The Debug initializer enables debugging for a particular PySNMP subsystem, 'all' enables full debugging.
 More